 Accumulating data suggest how cancers become resistant to EGFR inhibitors.
-The most common known mechanism is the acquisition of the T790M mutation (which is a secondary mutation in EGFR), that renders the kinase resistant to erlotinib, gefitinib, or afatinib.
-T52,753 Amplification of the MET oncogene is another validated resistance mechanism.
+The most common known mechanism is the acquisition of T790M (which is a secondary mutation in EGFR), that renders the kinase resistant to erlotinib, gefitinib, or afatinib.
+Therefore, if patients are T790M positive, osimertinib is recommended and erlotinib, gefitinib, or afatinib are discontinued.
+Amplification of the MET oncogene is another validated resistance mechanism.
 To overcome resistance, EGFR must still be inhibited.
 In the case of MET amplification, new inhibitors must be added to the EGFR inhibitor; however, EGFR inhibition is still required to induce remission.
 Furthermore, data by Riely et al show that when cancers start to progress, which were once sensitive to EGFR inhibitors, discontinuation of the EGFR TKI can lead to a much more accelerated progression of the cancer.
 Thus, continuing EGFR TKIs is beneficial in many patients even after they develop resistance to EGFR TKIs.